ccmehil/star_coords/README.md

 To use the server once it is running you will need to make an HTTP request.

 Your first request should be to set your location.
-This can be your specific street address, etc. If you do this via an Apple Shortcut you can use the mapping function to get your address.
+This can be your specific street address, etc. If you do this via an [Apple Shortcut](https://www.icloud.com/shortcuts/ed1fcc7a6bf343089970c8e5d545aebb) you can use the mapping function to get your address.
+In these examples the IP address of course is whatever that of your Raspberry Pi or your hostname you gave above when starting the server.

 > http://10.0.0.1:8080?address=Greenwich